Middlewares

 Stop command execution

-You can stop a command from running by calling stopMiddlewares()
+You can stop a command from running by calling stopMiddlewares() in

-the beforeExecute
+the beforeExecute function.

 export function beforeExecute(ctx: MiddlewareContext) {